barbagroup/PASI2013/README.md

+#PASI 2013 Lessons, in Python
-#PASI 2013: "The science of understanding tsunamis, storm surges and tidal phenomena"
+##"The science of understanding tsunamis, storm surges and tidal phenomena"

-###held in Valparaiso, Chile, with funding from NSF and DOE under the PASI program.
+###An event held in Valparaiso, Chile, with funding from NSF and DOE under the PASI program.

-These lessons were prepared during Fall 2013 based on the lecture notes from the mini-courses at the PASI (Jan.
+These lessons were prepared during Fall 2013, inspired by some of the lecture notes from the mini-courses at the PASI (Jan.
 2013).

 The institute was led by [Prof. Lorena A.](http://lorenabarba.com/) Barba and the instructors were: